Drink driving penalties

 Victorian licence holders caught drink-driving interstate

-This means that once DTP have been advised of the offence, your Victorian licence will be cancelled and you'll have conditions like driving with zero blood alcohol added to your licence.
+This means your Victorian licence will be cancelled, and you'll have conditions like driving with no alcohol in your system.
+You'll also have to get an alcohol interlock in your vehicle.

 For more information, contact driver relicensing services on 1300 723 790 or [email protected].